10up/gutenberg-best-practices/training/04-variations.md

 # Lesson 4: Block variations

 In the last lesson, we learned how to add styles to blocks.
-In this lesson, we're going to learn how to organize core and custom blocks into variations for easy reuse.
+In this lesson, we're going to learn how to create block variations to help our editors get up and running more quickly.

+There is a thin line between when you should use block variations and when you should use block patterns.
+You often times can implement a design as either or with similar effects.

+As a rule of thumb you can think of pattern as being more about layout & visual representation whilst variations are more about functionality.

 ## Learning Outcomes